Contents

 Easy setup and integration

-Keycloak is incredibly easy to set up and integrate with your apps and the process requires little to no coding skills.
+Keycloak is incredibly easy to set up and integrate with your apps, requiring little to no coding skills.
 What’s more, you have plenty of deployment options.
-You can use Keycloak on-premise, but also choose a cloud service provider such as Azure Kubernetes.
+You can use Keycloak on-premise or choose a cloud service provider such as Azure Kubernetes.
 It all depends on your particular needs.

-When it comes to the front end, you can use customizable, pre-made elements such as screens for user processes (password change, log-in, etc.) and GUIs (graphical user interfaces).
-Forms and libraries allow you to take care of the security flow.
+On the front end, you can use customizable, pre-made elements such as screens for user processes (password change, log-in, etc.) and GUIs (graphical user interfaces).
+Forms and libraries allow you to manage the security flow.

 The back end is also pretty easy to take care of.
-There’s a handy REST API you can use to connect Keycloak to your systems and handle token refreshes, etc.
+You can use a handy REST API to connect Keycloak to your systems and handle token refreshes, etc.

 You can set up a complete logging mechanism using popular social networks, SAML 2.0 Identity Providers (IdP), an existing OpenID Connect, or LDAP / Active Directory servers.

-Main business benefit: fast integration means faster implementation of the app in your company.
+Main business benefit: fast integration means faster app implementation in your company.
 You also have the flexibility to integrate with your existing systems, so there’s no need for additional costly development.

 Top-of-the-line security